yoggy/redis-so1602a/README.md

 redis-so1602a.rb
 ====
-Display driver program for SO1602A and Rapsberry Pi
+A display driver program for SO1602A and Rapsberry Pi

 ![img1.png](img1.png)